-TECHNO OLOGY EDUCAT ION
+TECHNOLOGY EDUCATION

+TECHNOLOGI EDOGITION

-9 TM Grade 10 th Grade 11th Grade 12 th Grade
+9 th Grade 10 th Grade 11տ Grade 12 th Grade

 $\sqrt{x}$ Woodworking & Design I

-$\sqrt{x}$ Woodworking & Design Ш
+$\sqrt{x}$ Woodworking & Design II

 MakerSpace

 Photography

-Milf ord Applied Technology ( Center
+Milford l Applied Technology Ce nter

-¢√
+$\sqrt{X}$ Engineering Design

 Robotics

-l plied Technology Center
+Milford High School & Applied Technology Center

 Advanced Construction Technology

 Advanced Engineering Design (Std.)

-Advanced Precision Machining I Passic Wolding
+Advanced Precision Machining I

+Basic Welding

+Construction Technology

+Precision Machining

-Basic Welding Construction Technology Precision Machining Residential Finish Carpentry
+Residential Finish Carpentry

-· ·

-anced Precision Machining II /Automation Career Exploration (MACE)
+Advanced Precision Machining II

+Manufacturing/Automation Career Exploration (MACE)
-- cook Valley Regional High School

-Firefighter/EMT Program-

-Firefighter I / EMT

-Ma ascenic Regional High School
+Mascenic Regional High School

-$\sqrt{x}$ Au tomotive Service Technology I
+$\sqrt{x}$ Automotive Service Technology I

-🐨 Automotive Service Technology
+√x Automotive Service Technology II

+MakerSpace
-MakerSpace This c ourse is where students will learn to explore their creativity and

-0.5 Credit Art or develo op their maker skills.
-Stu udents will work on a variety of projects,

-Elective Grade 9-12 each designed to teach them the foundational skills needed to bring the ideas to life.
+0.5 Credit Art or 0.5 Credit ICT Elective Grade 9-12 This course is where students will learn to explore their creativity and develop their maker skills.
+Students will work on a variety of projects, each designed to teach them the foundational skills needed to bring their ideas to life.

-5 everal stations, each focusing on a differen

-area of expertise; Beginning with the basics of CAD (Computer-Aided

-Design) software, students will learn how to create 2D and 3D models.
-At the 3D printing station, they will learn how to design and print 3D models

-vare.
-Next, they will advance on to the Cric

-ne, which will teach stu yl, paper, and fabric. dents how to design and cut materials sucl
+This course is designed into several stations, each focusing on a different area of expertise; Beginning with the basics of CAD (Computer-Aided Design) software, students will learn how to create 2D and 3D models.
+At the 3D printing station, they will learn how to design and print 3D models using industry-standard software.
+Next, they will advance on to the Cricut machine, which will teach students how to design and cut materials such as vinyl, paper, and fabric.

--

-to troubleshoot common issues and work tionally, the Photoshop station will provide

-gn, where students will learn to create

-graphi ic designs and manipula ate images.
+Students will also learn how to troubleshoot common issues and work with different materials.
+Additionally, the Photoshop station will provide an introduction to digital design, where students will learn to create graphic designs and manipulate images.

-ents will learn to utilize each station to

-ojects.
-By the end of this course, they will

-dation in CAD, Cricket, 3D printing, and e they will have gained the skills and

-from concept to reality.
+Throughout this course, students will learn to utilize each station to create unique and exciting projects.
+By the end of this course, they will have developed a strong foundation in CAD, Cricket, 3D printing, and Photoshop.
+During this course they will have gained the skills and confidence to take their ideas from concept to reality.

+Photography